ksaurabh252/WhistleSpace/backend/README.md

 # 🚀 WhistleSpace Backend

 WhistleSpace is a modern, secure, and anonymous feedback platform for schools, startups, and organizations.
-This is the **backend** built with Node.js, Express, and MongoDB, providing robust APIs, admin authentication, email notifications, and optional AI moderation.
+This **backend** is built with Node.js, Express, and MongoDB, providing robust APIs, admin authentication, email notifications, and optional AI moderation.

 ---

 ## ✨ Features

-- **Anonymous Feedback Submission:** Users can submit feedback without revealing their identity.
+- **Anonymous Feedback:** Users can submit feedback without revealing their identity.
 - **Comment Threads:** Add and moderate comments on feedback.
 - **Admin Authentication:** Secure JWT-based login with access and refresh tokens.
-- **Admin Dashboard APIs:** View, filter, resolve, and delete feedback and comments.
+- **Admin APIs:** Endpoints to view, filter, resolve, and delete feedback and comments.
-- **Email Notifications:** Sends email to admin on new feedback (configurable).
+- **Email Notifications:** Sends email alerts to admin on new feedback (configurable).
 - **AI Moderation:** (Optional) Uses OpenAI API to flag inappropriate feedback.
 - **Rate Limiting & CORS:** Secure and production-ready.
+- **Refresh Token System:** Secure session management with HTTP-only cookies.

 ---